carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

 keypoints:
 - "A Nextflow workflow is defined by invoking `processes` inside the `workflow` scope."
 - "A process is invoked like a function inside the `workflow` scope passing any required input parameters as arguments. e.g. `INDEX(transcriptome_ch)`."
 - "Process outputs can be accessed using the `out` attribute for the respective `process`.
-Multiple outputs from a single process can be accessed using the `[]` or output name."
+Multiple outputs from a single process can be accessed using the `[]` or , if specified , the output name."
 ---

 ## Workflow